loyada/typedpy/docs/json_schema.rst

     from generated_sample import Poo, SimpleStruct

 Non-object top-level schemas are also supported, using a "field wrapper".
+A field wrapper Structure \
+is a Structure that contains a single, required, field, and does not allow any other property (i.e. _additionalProperties = False).
+For example:

 For example:

 .. code-block:: py